auggieyd/dbesslnc2.0/data_curated/readme.md

    > In the CRISPR-splice matching process,only LINC00869 matched to two genes:ENSG00000226067.3;ENSG00000277147.1.We used the sgRNA sequence lin2176_s_39054: CCTCTGTCCCTTCTATTCCC provided in the literature for BLAST similarity search and matched it to ENSG00000226067.

-   > Only for`crispr_splice`and`crispr_delete`.
-After executing the aforementioned code, adjust the code to generate   crispr_xxxx_seq.bed  .
+   >  After executing the aforementioned code, adjust the code to generate   crispr_xxxx_seq.bed  .
 If it's the hg19 version, further operations are required to convert to hg38.
    >
    > ```python
    > id_field = extract_attribute(attributes, 'exon_id')
    > #-->
    > id_field = extract_attribute(attributes, 'transcript_id')
    > ```
-   >  Generate   crispr_splice_seq.bed   and   crispr_delete_seq.bed   (after liftover conversion to hg38).
+   >  Generate   crispr_splice_seq.bed   and   crispr_delete_seq.bed crispri_seq.bed   (after liftover conversion to hg38).

    > **Noted that** : The supplementary data of the (CRISPR casRx) literature provides the reference coordinates for the hg38 genome.(/match/crispr_casRx.bed)